freenas/freenas-docs/userguide/freenas_jails.rst

 Run :command:`tail /var/log/messages` to see if any error messages hint at the problem.
 Most startup failures are related to a
-mis-configuration: either a typo or a missing option in a configuration file.
+misconfiguration: either a typo or a missing option in a configuration file.

-Once you have verified that the service starts and is working as intended, add a line to :file:`/etc/rc.conf` to ensure that the service automatically starts whenever the jail is started.
-The line to start a service always ends in *enable="YES"* and typically starts with the name of the software.
+After verifying that the service starts and is working as intended, add a line to :file:`/etc/rc.conf` to start the service automatically when the jail is started.
+The line to start a service always ends in *_enable="YES"* and typically starts with the name of the software.
 For example, this is the entry for the openvpn service::

  openvpn_enable="YES"

-When in doubt, the startup script will tell you which line to put in :file:`/etc/rc.conf`.
+When in doubt, the startup script shows the line to put in :file:`/etc/rc.conf`.
 This is the description in :file:`/usr/local/etc/rc.d/openvpn`: